Automattic/newspack-co-authors-plus-tools/README.md

 ## Example CLI use

-`wp newspack_tags_to_authors assign_authors` -- runs through all the public Posts, and converts tags beginning with "author:" to Guest Authors.
+`wp newspack-co-authors-plus-tools tags-to-guest-authors` -- runs through all the public Posts, and converts tags beginning with "author:" to Guest Authors, and assigns them as co-authors to the post.